-- □ "We are now moving into the story-telling phase.
-Our goal is to gather and clarify information so that everyone can better understand what has happened and what can be done to resolve this matter." - □ Remind parties of commitment to ground rules - □ Explain difference between perceptions and reality - □ Alternate speakers (so each party has an opportunity to be heard) - □ Summarize, clarify, and take careful notes - □ Encourage and commend confession (the 7 A's) - □ Ask parties to paraphrase what the other has said - □ Ask parties to identify each other's possible interests - □ "Open" questions at first, "closed" questions later - □ Diffuse barbed comments - \Box Ask for specific examples - □ Use clarifying and reflecting (paraphrasing) questions - □ Pay attention also to the person who is not speaking - □ Watch your own body language - □ Take breaks when necessary

-PROBLEM IDENTIFICATION AND CLARIFICATION

-- □ "Now that we have heard both your stories, let's see if we can clarify what issues we need to resolve today." - □ Summarize confessions and concessions - □ Ask each party to identify an issue that needs to be resolved (alternate between parties) - □ Use flip chart to record and issues agenda - Distinguish between material and personal issues - Note that some issues are sub-issues of larger issues - Help the parties to prioritize issues - □ Distinguish issues, positions, and interests - Issue: an identifiable and concrete question
+Brief devotional (Scripture and prayer) O PENING STATEMENTS mi We would like each of you to make a brief opening statement.
+Please take two or three inutes to explain your hopes and expectations for today.
+Remember that you will be le to go into more detail later."
+Sī TORY TELLING "We are now moving into the story-telling phase.
+Our goal is to gather and clarify information so that everyone can better understand what has happened and what can be done to resolve this matter."
+Remind parties of commitment to ground rules Explain difference between perceptions and reality Alternate speakers (so each party has an opportunity to be heard) Encourage and commend confession (the 7 A's) Ask parties to paraphrase what the other has said Ask parties to identify each other's possible interests "Open" questions at first, "closed" questions later Diffuse barbed comments Ask for specific examples Use clarifying and reflecting (paraphrasing) questions Pay attention also to the person who is not speaking Watch your own body language Take breaks when necessary PF ROBLEM IDENTIFICATION AND CLARIFICATION "Now that we have heard both your stories, let's see if we can clarify what issues we need to resolve today."
+Summarize confessions and concessions Ask each party to identify an issue that needs to be resolved (alternate between parties) Use flip chart to record and issues agenda Distinguish between material and personal issues Note that some issues are sub-issues of larger issues Help the parties to prioritize issues Distinguish issues, positions, and interests Issue: an identifiable and concrete question